F1R3FLY-io/f1r3fly/node-cli/README.md

 # Custom node connection
 cargo run -- get-deploy -d "3045022100abc..." -H validator2.local --http-port 40423
 ```

 Available output formats:
 - `pretty` (default): Human-readable formatted output with emojis
 - `summary`: One-line status summary
 - `json`: Raw JSON response for scripting

-The command shows:
-- Deploy ID and status (pending, included, not found, error)
-- Block hash (if included in a block)
-- Sender address and signature details
-- Timestamp and sequence number
-- Additional details with `--verbose` flag

-**Note**: This command does NOT propose blocks.
-It waits for external block proposals to include your deployment.

 ### Is Finalized